Home

 Application

-All candidates for admission into the Masala Restorative Yoga Teachers Immersion must submit an Application along with a deposit check in the amount of $150 payable to Ellen Pfeffer.
+Candidates for admission into the Masala Restorative Yoga Teachers Immersion must submit an Application, Letter of Recommendation and a copy of their Teachers' Training Certificate of Completion, along with a deposit check in the amount of $150 payable to Ellen Pfeffer.
 Applications should be mailed to Ellen Pfeffer, Masala Yoga, 38 Evergreen Drive, North Caldwell, NJ 07006.
 Applications are available on-line, at http://www.masalayoga.com, or by mail, by request.
 For more information, call Ellen at 973-226-4455.

 Admission Requirements

-Candidates for admission into the Masala Restorative Yoga Teachers' Immersion are required to have a basic understanding of Yogic principles and philosophy, and a sincere interest in the ancient path and holistic practice of Hatha Yoga.
-Teaching experience is helpful, but is not a requirement.
-A self-guided Hatha Yoga practice is also helpful, but not a requirement.
-A brief telephone interview will be conducted with each applicant.
+Candidates for admission into the Masala Restorative Yoga Teachers' Immersion are required to have successfully completed a Yoga Alliance registered 200-hour Basic Teachers' Training.
+Teaching experience is helpful, but not a requirement.
+A self-guided Hatha Yoga practice is helpful, but not a requirement.
+Applicants will have a brief telephone interview with the teacher to demonstrate understanding and proficiency in teaching the following basic techniques of Hatha Yoga practice:

 • Nadi Shodhana (Alternate Nostril Breath)